icp4a/automation-decision-services-samples/samples/DataModelsSample/README.md

    * Click on Create to create the data model.
 You can then explore the resulting data model in the data model editor.

 # Person
 This JSON file uses the Swagger Open API 2.0 format.
-It uses string, boolean, data, and enumeration data types to describe a person.
+It uses string, boolean, date, and enumeration data types to describe a person.